Pocahontas: England

 Pocahontas was apparently treated well in London.
 At the masque, her seats were described as "well placed" and, according to Purchas, London's Bishop John King "entertained her with festival state and pomp beyond what I have seen in his greate hospitalitie afforded to other ladies".

 Not all the English were so impressed, however.
 Helen C. Rountree claims that there is no contemporaneous evidence to suggest that Pocahontas was regarded in England "as anything like royalty," despite the writings of John Smith.
 Rather, she was considered to be something of a curiosity, according to Rountree, who suggests that she was merely "the Virginian woman" to most Englishmen.

-Pocahontas and Rolfe lived in the suburb of Brentford, Middlesex, for some time, as well as at Rolfe's family home at Heacham, Norfolk.
+Pocahontas and Rolfe lived in the town of Brentford, Middlesex, for some time, as well as at Rolfe's family home at Heacham, Norfolk.
 In early 1617, Smith met the couple at a social gathering and wrote that, when Pocahontas saw him, "without any words, she turned about, obscured her face, as not seeming well contented," and was left alone for two or three hours.
 Later, they spoke more; Smith's record of what she said to him is fragmentary and enigmatic.
 She reminded him of the "courtesies she had done," saying, "you did promise Powhatan what was yours would be his, and he the like to you."
 She then discomfited him by calling him "father", explaining that Smith had called Powhatan "father" when he was a stranger in Virginia, "and by the same reason so must I do you".
 Smith did not accept this form of address because, he wrote, Pocahontas outranked him as "a King's daughter".
 Pocahontas then said, "with a well-set countenance":

 Were you not afraid to come into my father's country and caused fear in him and all his people (but me) and fear you here I should call you "father"?
 I tell you then I will, and you shall call me child, and so I will be for ever and ever your countryman.

 Finally, Pocahontas told Smith that she and her tribe had thought him dead, but her father had told Tomocomo to seek him "because your countrymen will lie much".